stepanataccolade/docsv2/sources/parallel_tests.md

     - TEST_GROUP=3of3
 ```

 Here, we are setting up 3 partitions.
-You'd create one TEST_GROUP=XofN for each of your partitions.
-The logic behind this is your build matrix will contain 3 builds, and each build will have an environment variable called TEST_GROUP.
-The value of TEST_GROUP will be different for each of the builds.
-The build will then use the value of its TEST_GROUP env variable to determine which test partition to run.
+You'd create one `TEST_GROUP=XofN` for each of your partitions.
+The logic behind this is your build matrix will contain 3 builds, and each build will have an environment variable called `TEST_GROUP`.
+The value of `TEST_GROUP` will be different for each of the builds.
+The build will then use the value of its `TEST_GROUP` env variable to determine which test partition to run.

 Next, we have to partition up our tests for our builds.
 Here is how it is done in spec/suite.rb of our sample project: